Taitoku-in Mausoleum: Architecture

 The complex consisted of various gates leading into the inner sanctuary where two main buildings and a pagoda stood.
 Of these, only four buildings survived the war, with damages.
-Three of these structes were moved to Tokorozawa, Saitama Prefecture in the 1960.
+Three of these structures were moved to Tokorozawa, Saitama Prefecture in the 1960.
 The So-mon gate was moved 45 metres to the east of the original location in 1959, to make space for a hotel.

 A large miniature model of the main two halls was commissioned by the city of Tokyo for the 1910 Japan–British Exhibition in London.
 It was given as a gift to King George V and was later displayed at the Royal Botanical Gardens in Kew then dismantled and stored in an obscure location along with other treasures of the Crown.
 It was restored largely due to the work of Australian Professor William Howard Coaldrake who was invested as a member of the Royal Victorian Order at the behest of Queen Elizabeth II for his work.
 The model was returned in 2015 to Japan to be shown at a special exhibition at the Zojo-ji temple in Tokyo.